 Letter from the British Ambassador

 Each FIBA member has their own Franco-British story.
-Our Department for International Trade office in Lyon is working to foster and nurture new links between British and French businesses here in Lyon.
+Our Department for International Trade office based in Lyon works to foster and nurture new links between British and French businesses.
 We fully support FIBA’s vital mission of helping local businesses develop their own Franco-British connections.

-For anyone wanting to meet English-speaking professionals in Lyon and Auvergne Rhône Alps, or to develop your own business across the channel, FIBA is a great place to start.
+FIBA thrives thanks to its excellent connections and its conviviality.
+For anyone wishing to meet English-speaking business people in Lyon and the wider Auvergne Rhône Alps region, or to develop their own business across the channel, FIBA is a great place to start!

 British Ambassador to France